nih-cfde/gene-expression-browser/README.md

 # CFDE/GTEx Gene Expression Browser Prototype

-# CFDE knowledge base iframe endpoints
+# Knowledge Base iframe endpoints

 The expression browser is integrated with Deriva through the Knowledge base, a Markdown-based facility that allows arbitrary content to be associated with controlled vocabulary terms (e.g., genes and anatomical sites.)